fjossandon/Tax4Fun2/README.md

 **Build the default reference database**

 In order to provide a straight-forward solution, we implemented a function in Tax4Fun2 v1.1 which will download and build the reference database.
 This buildReferenceData() command will download and build the default Tax4Fun2 reference database.
 In addition, it will install the R packages ape and seqinr if requested.
 Moreover, it will test for the presence of blastn in PATH.
+To ensure that the download was successful, the function will also automatically check the downloaded data for consistency using md5sums.

 *Options:*
 - path_to_working_directory = "." > Path to the folder for Tax4Fun2 installation (Default: Build database in current working directory)